 Here are some of the things you need to consider before purchasing your own modem.

 Compatibility with your ISP

 That’s why many ISPs have a compatibility chart for their supported modems.
-Here are the ones by Xfinity, Century Link and Time Warner.
-If you have any other ISP, then you better call them and confirm the compatibility of any of your short-listed modem.
+Here are the ones by Xfinity, Century Link, and Time Warner.
+If you have any other ISP, you better call them and confirm the compatibility of any of your short-listed modem.

 Which version of DOCSIS your ISP supports?